mozilla/releases-comm-central/taskcluster/docs/loading.rst

 merge
 .....

-Loads jobs for a kind from two Taskcluster base paths.
-The results are "merged" together into a single kind, allowing for using the Firefox defined jobs as a base and adding additional jobs.
+Loads tasks for a kind from two Taskcluster base paths.
+The results are "merged" together into a single kind, allowing for using the Firefox defined tasks as a base and adding additional tasks.

-First jobs are imported from Firefox's Taskcluster base path using the reference loader.
-Then jobs are read from the kind directory using ``jobs-from``.
+First tasks are imported from Firefox's Taskcluster base path using the reference loader.
+Then tasks are read from the kind directory using ``tasks-from``.

 ``docker-image`` and ``toolchain`` use this loader.